SaifAbdelrazek011/SpeedTest-game/README.md

 - 🌓 Theme System (Light/Dark) with CSS Variables
 - 🔊 Sound Feedback System

-### Difficulties Explained
+### Difficulties Explaination
-- Easy: simple words with 5 sec per word.
+- **Easy**: simple words with 5 sec per word.
 Max wrongs: number of words * 0.5
-- normal: medium words in difficulty with 4 sec per word.
+- **normal**: medium words in difficulty with 4 sec per word.
 Max wrongs: number of words * 0.25
-- hard: hard and long words with 4 sec per word.
+- **hard**: hard and long words with 4 sec per word.
 Max wrongs: 1
-- insane: as hard as hard in words difficulty but in 2 sec per word only.
+- **insane**: as hard as hard in words difficulty but in 2 sec per word only.
 Max wrongs: 1

 ## Codebase Structure